MicrosoftDocs/biztalk-docs/biztalk/core/edifact--error-encountered-during-parsing-in-biztalk-server.md

 ---
 description: "Learn more about: Error encountered during parsing.
 The Edifact interchange which did not contain a group had the following errors"
 title: "Error encountered during parsing.
-The Edifact interchange which did not contain a group had the following errors | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+The Edifact interchange which did not contain a group had the following errors" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d6b324fd-f365-41b9-81aa-b6c5c5d3f673
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Error encountered during parsing.
 The Edifact interchange which did not contain a group had the following errors
 ## Details